ryanvanmass/ryanvanmass.github.io/_drafts/Multi-VLAN-Chromecast.md

 ---
-title: "How to Allow Chromecast & Nest Access Across Multiple VLANs"
+title: "How to Allow Chromecast & Nest Device Access Across Multiple VLANs"
-date: 2023-1-2 09:30:00 -04:00
+date: 2023-12-2 09:30:00 -04:00
 categories: [On-Premise, Networking]
-tags: [pfsense, VLAN, Chromecast]
+tags: [VLAN, Chromecast]
 ---
 ## Background
-Chromecast & Nest Devices use multicast Domain Name Services (mDNS) to perform device discovery.
+Chromecast & Nest Devices use Multicast Domain Name Services (mDNS) to perform device discovery.
 Unfortunitly do to the nature of mDNS you cannot simply simply add a Routing rule to allow the traffic across the VLAN it must be relayed via a Repeater in order to traverse VLANs.
 Luckily many routers have a built in mDNS repeater built in or as a add on, in this article we will be going over how to set this up in PFsense.

 ## Setup
 ### Install Avahi